Evgenija-J/Personal-website-/README.md

 # Personal website
-Project developed for the subject "Basics of Web Design".
+Project developed for the course "Basics of Web Design".